-There are a few Roman republican coins with images of ships on them, here's one:
+There are a few Roman republican coins with images of ships on them, here are two variants (control mark) of one of these coins:

 C. Fonteius, 114-113 BC, AR denarius, 3.82g, Rome mint

-Obv: Laureate, janiform head of Fons (or Fontus); E to left, * [mark of value] to right
+Obv: Laureate, janiform head of Fons (or Fontus); [E first example, V second example] to left, * [mark of value] to right

 Rev: Galley left with three rowers, gubernator at stern